 There are lots of schemes which recycle old sports kit in Wales.
 They include:

-• The Community Kit Room - take your old sports kit to a hub location in Blaenau Gwent to be reused within the community.
-Aneurin Leisure Trust are working in partnership with StreetGames Wales to ensure that having the appropriate kit isn’t a barrier to participation.
+- The Community Kit Room - take your old sports kit to a hub location in Blaenau Gwent to be reused within the community.
+Aneurin Leisure Trust are working with organisations and partners, like StreetGames Wales, to ensure that having the appropriate kit isn’t a barrier to participation.

 And of course, you can simply pass on kit and equipment to people you know or sell on sites like Vinted or Facebook Marketplace.
 There are also lots of reuse and repair shops across Wales.